kxdang/kiendang.me/content/blog/110-lily58pro/index.md

 3. Drag and drop this file into the root of your qmk_firmware folder and run the following command from the QMK MSYS to convert the json file to the keymap.c file

-`qmk json2c lily58-rev1-lily58_rev1_layout_mine.json -o customkeymap.c`
+`qmk json2c lily58-rev1-lily58_rev1_layout_mine.json -o keymap.c`

-4. You should see the `customkeymap.c` file generate in the root folder and now you want to open that up with vscode and copy the line that contains the `uint16_t` function and paste it in the `keymap.c` file thats generated.
+4. You should see the `keymap.c` file generate in the root folder and now you want to open that up with vscode and copy the line that contains the `uint16_t` function and paste it in the `keymap.c` file thats generated.

 ```js
 const uint16_t PROGMEM keymaps[][MATRIX_ROWS][MATRIX_COLS] = {